ManLikeTeetos/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13-print_float : Prints a numberin two decimal places 100-decimal_to_hexadecimal : Convert decimal to hexadecimal 101-rot13 : Encodes and decodes a text using rot13 encryption
+13-print_float : Prints a numberin two decimal places 100-decimal_to_hexadecimal : Convert decimal to hexadecimal 101-rot13 : Encodes and decodes a text using rot13 encryption 102-odd : Print every other line from the input , starting from the first